 Cooking Matters offers four specialized six-week course curricula:

 Cooking Matters for Parents teaches participants how to raise healthy eaters, get kids to love their fruits and veggies, and involve their kids in the planning, shopping, and cooking of healthy meals.

 Cooking Matters for Adults teaches adults (primarily adults with children) how to prepare and shop sensibly for healthy meals on a limited budget.
 Cooking Matters for Adults is available in both English and Spanish.

 Cooking Matters for Families teaches school-age children (ages 6 to 12) and their parents about healthy eating as a family and the importance of working together to plan and prepare healthy meals on a budget.

 Each Cooking Matters six-week course teaches kids and parents important lessons about self-sufficiency in the kitchen.
 Participants practice fundamental lessons including knife skills, reading ingredient labels, and making a healthy meal for a family of four on a $10 budget.
-Adults and teens take home a bag of groceries after each class so they can practice the recipes taught that day.
+Adults take home a bag of groceries after each class so they can practice the recipes taught that day.